A Quality Index Metric and Method for Online Self-Assessment of Autonomous Vehicles Sensory Perception: Results and Discussions

 \subsubsection{Ablation Study}

-The ablation study tests the impact of different superpixel sizes and superpixel module's positional encoding on the SPA-Net performance.
+The ablation study tests the impact of different superpixel sizes and superpixel module's positional encoding on the SPA-NET performance.

-\textit{\textbf{Ablation Study on Superpixel Size: }} We have tested the superpixel size from 0 to 500 with a space of 100, as shown in Table III.
-According to the results, when increasing the superpixel size, the SPA-Net's regression performance is slightly improved.
+\textit{\textbf{Ablation Study on Superpixel Size: }} We have tested the superpixel size from 0 to 500 with a space of 100, as shown in Table \ref{table4:superpixel}.
+According to the results, when increasing the superpixel size, the SPA-NET's regression performance is slightly improved.
 We believe that this is because the larger superpixel sizes result in longer superpixel input sequences.
 When increasing the input superpixel sequences, the attention layer can extract higher dimension features, which gives the model more freedom to learn the hidden features.
 However, increasing the input sequences can cause a higher computation load due to the dot-product operation in the attention layer.

 \textit{\textbf{Ablation Study on Superpixel Module Positional Encoding: }} The importance of superpixel size and positional encoding is to provide the input sequence order information for the attention layer \cite{luo2021stable, Vaswani2017AttentionIA}.
 Since attention layer in the ViT backbone module use multi-head self-attention, introducing input feature sequence order can improve the model learning capability.
 According to the experiment results, the superpixel module's position and size encoding is proved to be effective for the model performance.
-When adding the superpixel positional encoding and the superpixel size encoding, the performance is 6.43\%, 0.33\%, and 0.45\% higher on the R2, the PLCC, and the SRCC results.
+When adding the superpixel positional encoding and the superpixel size encoding, the performance is 6.43\%, 0.33\%, and 0.45\% higher on the R2, the PLCC, and the SRCC results, as shown in Table \ref{table5:position}.
+We find that the positional encoding is still important for the detection quality assessment task, but it is not as important as other popular vision tasks such as object detection, segmentation, or object tracking tasks.
+The reason is because the detection quality does not require too much image spatial information compared with the aforementioned vision related tasks.